alejandrocrx/leetcode_problems_study/README.md

 ## 17. Letter Combinations of a Phone Number

 We do depth-first search for every digit in the string.
 We recursively call dfs for every index + 1 and when the base case is reached, we delete the character of the last at stringbuilder.

+## 200. Number of Islands

+We do depth-first search for each '1' that we find, we go up, down, left and right looking for more 1's.
+When we find a 1, we set it equal to '0' to mark it as found.